-The editor needs to edit a manuscript from both points-of-view.
+An editor needs to edit a manuscript from both points of view.
 Changes that are to be made must feel like the author's authentic voice to keep him or her happy with the new and improved manuscript.
 The manuscript may also need changes that will keep the audience pulled in and interested for the length of the novel.
 One of an editor’s many challenges is to find a balance between the two.

 What does an Editor do?

-Editors supervise a range of functions in a publishing house and have many tasks that need to be accomplished before a book is ready to be launched.
+An editor supervises a range of functions in a publishing house and has many tasks that need to be accomplished before a book is ready to be launched.
 When people hear the word “editor” they usually imagine someone who spell checks and is a stickler for grammar.
 While this is true, a lot more goes into editing a manuscript.
 When a manuscript is picked for publication there are many alterations and decisions that need to be made before the book can go to print.
 These alterations are made by different kinds of editors.

 The first editor a manuscript goes through is the Acquisitions Editor.
-This is the editor that picks out the manuscript and decides if it would be a profitable choice for the Publishing House.
-He makes a pitch to the House to publish the manuscript and figures out all the budgeting, marketing, and contractual decisions.
-He is also the editor that facilitates communication between publisher and writer.
+This is the editor that picks out the manuscript and decides if it would be a profitable choice for the publishing house.
+He or she makes a pitch to the house to publish the manuscript and figures out all the budgeting, marketing, and contractual decisions.
+This editor also facilitates communication between publisher and writer.

 When a manuscript has been chosen it may need a heavy amount of editing.
 This work goes to the Developmental Editor.
 This editor works very closely with a writer as they try to develop the work to be its best.
 Content, organization, and presentation are all considered.
-He assists the writer in developing material including characters, setting, and plot, if needed.
-He may suggest additional research to be done to “flesh out” certain parts of the material for clarity and to create better flow.
-He makes comments on style, structure, and flow of information.
+He or she assists the writer in developing material including characters, setting, and plot, if needed.
+The editor may suggest additional research to be done to “flesh out” certain parts of the material for clarity and to create better flow.
+Comments are made on style, structure, and flow of information.
 Spelling, grammar, and punctuation are also checked along with URL links, captions, graphics, footnotes, references, photos, tables, quotes, bibliography, and citations.
-This type of editing is the most invasive, so the editor works closely with the writer to be sure that he approves changes and his original voice is preserved.
+This type of editing is the most invasive, so the editor works closely with the writer to be sure that he approves changes and the author's original voice is preserved.

 Next in line is the Line Editor.
-He goes through a manuscript line by line and finds grammar and spelling errors that compromise the quality of the material.
-He makes sure that word choice contributes to the overall tone of the book.
+They will go through a manuscript line by line and find grammar and spelling errors that compromise the quality of the material.
+The editor will also make sure that word choice contributes to the overall tone of the book.
 In some publishing fields the Line Editor and Copy Editor positions are combined into one.

-The Copy Editor is the one to go over a manuscript before it's ready for print.
-He examines the document for inconsistencies in theme, style, and factual information.
-He checks permissions for copyright material and ensures there will be no legal conflicts.
+The Copy Editor goes over a manuscript before it is ready for print.
+He or she will examine the document for inconsistencies in theme, style, and factual information.
+Permission is checked for copyright material, ensuring there will be no legal conflict.
 Grammar, spelling, and punctuation are also scanned again.
-The main purpose of a Copy Editor is to make sure the import of text is clear and amusing for the reader.
+The main purpose of a Copy Editor is to make sure the import of text is clear and will maintain the interest of the reader.

 In the home stretch, the edited manuscript goes to the Production Editor who oversees the transition between manuscript and published book.
-He is the last person to review the material before print.
-He manages the typesetting, artwork, and budgeting and ensures quality is met in all other areas of editing.
+This is the last person to review the material before print.
+This editor manages the typesetting, artwork, and budgeting and ensures quality is met in all other areas of editing.